ikomal/Tinder/readme.md

 -read cookies inside your PROFILE api and find logged in user -create userAuth middleware and add in profile and sendconncetion API -add expiry to jwt and cookie of 7 days

+Epiosde 11-
+-create list of all api and group them in particular router -read documentation for express.router
+-create route folder for managing auth,progile,req connection -create authRouter,profileRouter,reqRouter
+-import all above router in app.js